Milorad Peković: Club career

 Born in Nikšić, SR Montenegro, SFR Yugoslavia (now Montenegro), he grew up in Serbia where he moved to as a young boy and started playing football within FK Obilić's youth ranks in 1987.
 Significant were the two seasons he played for Serbian giants Partizan having played 54 games for the club and scoring 5 goals.
-Before finally coming to Germany he spent one season in another Belgrade club, the OFK Belgrade where he had already been playing between 1994 and 1999.
+Before finally coming to Germany he spent one season in another Belgrade club, the OFK Beograd where he had already been playing between 1994 and 1999.
 His most successful spell was with 1.
 FSV Mainz 05, with whom he spent five seasons.
 In 2010, he joined SpVgg Greuther Fürth, with whom he played for two seasons including one in the Bundesliga.
-In May 2013 he signed for F.C.
-Hansa Rostock before returning to former club Eintracht Trier a year later.
+In May 2013 he signed for FC Hansa Rostock before returning to former club Eintracht Trier a year later.

 International career

 Peković made his debut for Montenegro in a September 2007 friendly match against Sweden and has earned a total of 34 caps, scoring no goals.
 His final international was an August 2013 friendly against Belarus.